umairghazi/TweetsFromElection2016/README.md

 2. CORS issue - Once we started building client and started making AJAX calls to the backend, the browser refused to use the resource due to Cross-origin resource sharing issue.
 This happened even after serving the client on the same domain.
 Finally, we had to set header at server level to allow Cross-origin resource sharing.

-3. Node's MongoDb driver not finding documents with numbers - We couldn't make queries to MongoDb with numbers such as collection.find({"tweet.id":70665841}) or collection.find( "_id" : ObjectId("5722c2ab19f8390004d6ea96"), even though the same queries worked when using mongo client from terminal.
-This needs to be investigated.
+3. ~~Node's MongoDb driver not finding documents with numbers - We couldn't make queries to MongoDb with numbers such as collection.find({"tweet.id":70665841}) or collection.find( "_id" : ObjectId("5722c2ab19f8390004d6ea96"), even though the same queries worked when using mongo client from terminal.
+This needs to be investigated.~~
+**Resolved** - The issue was with the paramaters being passed as the string and mongo driver was looking into the database for a string entry whereas tweet id was a number.
+Type converting using the javascript function `parseInt()` resolved this.